suryabharadwaj143/suryabharadwaj143/README.md

 ## 🙋‍♂️ About Me

+- 🔭 Working as a Junior Data Analyst  **

-- 🔭 I’m currently Pursuing Post Graduation Program in Software Engineering for Data Science at IIITH **
+- 🔭 Pursued Post Graduation Program in Software Engineering for Data Science at IIITH **

 - 🌱 Working on **Data Science , Machine Learning, Data Engineering, Cloud Computing, Software Engineering and Architecture.**